Cambodia or Vietnam? Which Should You Visit? The Verdict Will Surprise You!

 If you had an option, would you visit Cambodia or Vietnam?

 Some people find this question difficult to answer, but it is straightforward, especially if you are an African (hold an African passport).
-I will explain why shortly.
+I will explain why in a short time.

-But first impressions count, and I visited both countries for approximately one and a half months.
-That is sufficient time to develop a fair understanding of both and a liking for one over the other.
+To me, first impressions count, and I visited both countries for approximately one and a half months.
+That is sufficient time to develop a fair understanding of both and a liking for either or one over the other.

 Sorry if this is going to annoy you – decisions have to be made.